hashicorp/katakoda/terraform-organize-configuration-workshop/step2.md

 prod_website_endpoint = http://hc-digital-prod-infinitely-vertically-busy-tapir.s3-website-us-west-2.amazonaws.com/index.html
 ```

-Now your production and development environemnts are in separate files, but they
+Now your production and development environments are in separate files, but they
 are managed by the same Terraform workspace, and share both configuration and
 state.
 Because of this, a change that you intend to make in one environment can
 affect the other.